e2corporation/publicity.js/README.md

 From React's documentation, here are a couple key points about the React Framework.
 When you're ready to dabble with the code, checkout the *Getting Started* section to get up and running quickly http://facebook.github.io/react/docs/getting-started.html.

+To see the latest running build, please visit http://publicity-556fbd6dbeac3.bluestallion.net

 #### Simple
 Simply express how your app should look at any given point in time, and React will automatically manage all UI updates when your underlying data changes.